AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

    - **D_f = 4.05364ns - 4.05001ns =0.00363ns**
 ![image](https://user-images.githubusercontent.com/87559347/188261518-792d3e99-6a5a-423d-9309-62287c608ec0.png)

-#### Task for the Day 3 Lab Part 2: Characterize a sample inverter cell by its slew rate and propagation delay.
 ## Steps for the Lab Part 2:
-### Preparations:
+#### Task for the Day 3 Lab Part 2: Use Magic to fix incorrect DRCs of the tech file

 Read through [this site about tech file](http://opencircuitdesign.com/magic/techref/maint2.html).
 All technology-specific information comes from a technology file.
 This file includes such information as layer types used, electrical connectivity between types, design rules, rules for mask generation, and rules for extracting netlists for circuit simulation.
 Read through also [this site on the DRC rules for SKY130nm PDK](https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html#rules-periphery--page-root)